2 Chronicles 27

 The opening formula follows the standard pattern for Judah's kings: age at accession, length of reign, and the queen mother's name.
 Jotham's mother יְרוּשָׁה ("Jerushah") is a name meaning "possession" or "inheritance."
 Her father Zadok is not the famous priest of David's time but likely a prominent figure from a later generation.

 The key phrase in verse 2 is the qualification that Jotham "did not enter the temple of the LORD" (לֹא בָא אֶל הֵיכַל יְהוָה).
-The Hebrew particle רַק ("only, except") introduces this clause and is ambiguous: it could mean "only he did not enter the temple" (i.e., his one failing was that he stayed away from the temple) or it could mean "except that he did not enter the temple" (i.e., unlike his father, he refrained from this presumptuous act).
+The Hebrew particle רַק ("only, except") introduces this clause and is ambiguous: it could mean "only he did not enter the temple" (i.e., his one failing was that he stayed away from the temple) or "except that he did not enter the temple" (i.e., unlike his father, he refrained from this presumptuous act).
 The context strongly favors the second reading.
-Uzziah's unauthorized entry into the temple to burn incense resulted in his being struck with leprosy (2 Chronicles 26:16-21).
-Jotham had witnessed this divine judgment firsthand and wisely kept to his proper role as king rather than assuming priestly prerogatives.
-The Chronicler presents this restraint as an act of wisdom and reverence, not neglect.
+Uzziah's unauthorized entry into the temple to burn incense resulted in leprosy (2 Chronicles 26:16-21).
+Jotham had witnessed this judgment firsthand and kept to his proper role as king rather than assuming priestly prerogatives.
+The Chronicler presents this restraint as wisdom and reverence, not neglect.

-The final clause of verse 2, "the people were still acting corruptly" (וְעוֹד הָעָם מַשְׁחִיתִים), is striking.
+The final clause of verse 2, "the people were still acting corruptly" (וְעוֹד הָעָם מַשְׁחִיתִים), is significant.
 The participle מַשְׁחִיתִים ("acting corruptly, behaving destructively") suggests ongoing, habitual corruption among the populace.
 Despite having a righteous king, the people's spiritual condition did not change.
-This honest assessment foreshadows the catastrophe of Ahaz's reign (2 Chronicles 28), when the corruption of the people would be matched by the corruption of the king, leading to devastating military defeats and religious apostasy.
-The Chronicler is making a subtle but important theological point: a king's personal righteousness, while commendable, is not sufficient to transform a nation.
-True national renewal requires the hearts of the people, not merely the example of the ruler.
+This foreshadows the catastrophe of Ahaz's reign (2 Chronicles 28), when the corruption of the people would be matched by the corruption of the king, leading to military defeat and religious apostasy.
+A king's personal righteousness, however genuine, cannot substitute for the people's own.
+National renewal requires transformed hearts, not merely a righteous example at the top.

 Building Projects and Military Victories (vv.
 3-6)